 - Use orange juice instead of lemon juice

 - Substitute almond extract for the vanilla extract

-- Add a teaspoon of peanut butter or Nutella
+- Add a blob of peanut butter or Nutella on top

 - Let your culinary imagination run wild, and I’m sure you’ll dream up many more!